Pe̍h-ōe-jī: Hyphens

 A single hyphen is used to indicate a compound.
 What constitutes a compound is controversial, with some authors equating it to a "word" in English, and others not willing to limit it to the English concept of a word.
 Examples from POJ include sì-cha̍p "forty", bé-hì-thôan "circus", and hôe-ho̍k "recover (from illness)".
-The rule-based sandhi behaviour of tones in compounds has not yet been clearly defined by linguists.
+The non-final syllables of a compound typically undergo tone sandhi, but exact rules have not been clearly identified by linguists.

 A double hyphen -- is used when POJ is deployed as an orthography (rather than as a transcription system) to indicate that the following syllable should be pronounced in the neutral tone.
 It also marks to the reader that the preceding syllable does not undergo tone sandhi, as it would were the following syllable non-neutral.
 Morphemes following a double hyphen are often (but not always) grammatical function words.
+Some authors use an interpunct · in place of the second hyphen.

 Audio examples

 Regional differences

 In addition to the standard syllables detailed above, there are several regional variations of Hokkien which can be represented with non-standard or semi-standard spellings.
 In the Zhangzhou-type varieties, spoken in Zhangzhou, parts of Taiwan (particularly the northeastern coast around Yilan City), and parts of Malaysia (particularly in Penang), there is a final -uiⁿ, for example in "egg" nūi and "cooked rice" pūiⁿ, which has merged with -ng in mainstream Taiwanese.
 Zhangzhou-type varieties may also have the vowel /ɛ/, written as ɛ or e͘ (with a dot above right, by analogy with o͘), which has merged with e in Taiwanese.